jupozuelo/Software-Engineering/System_Design/System_Design.md

   <img src="https://github.com/jupozuelo/Software-Engineering/blob/master/System_Design/Images/UML2.png" alt="UML2" width="75%">
 </p>

-*Figure 2: UML diagram of the entire system*
+*Figure 2: UML diagram of the entire system.*

 As can be seen in the UML diagram of the entire system, objects are passed between the platforms which in turn enact different, individual operations.